For administrators who manage Chrome browser or ChromeOS devices for a business or school.

 - Uninstall your current version.

-- Windows Vista / 7: C:\Users\<user>\AppData\Local\Google\Chrome\User Data
+- Windows Vista and later: C:\Users\<user>\AppData\Local\Google\Chrome\User Data

-- Mac OS X: ~/Library/Application Support/Google/Chrome/Default
+- macOS: ~/Library/Application Support/Google/Chrome/Default

 - Linux: ~/.config/google-chrome/Default

 Warning: When you delete these directories, users permanently lose their bookmarks, browsing history, and so on.

 - Reinstall the older version.

 No, older versions of the MSI are unavailable and unsupported.